 Having multi-generational staff introduces some challenges and positives.
 The millennials often bring new ideas that optimize the use of technology and improves efficiencies and outcomes.
 The knowledge and experience of senior people could be passed to the next generation, while the same senior staff could be better able to adopt social and collaborative technologies.
 This would create well-rounded employees able to approach challenges and solve complex problems in new and creative ways (Wesolowski, 2014).

-every window is a conversation
+every office front is a conversation

 Get in touch with the RACO team to learn more about how our windows can make the difference in your office space.